 - Add the ground lamb to the skillet.
 Cook, breaking it up with a spoon, until browned and cooked through (about 8–10 minutes).
 Drain any excess fat if needed.

-- Stir in the tomato paste, Worcestershire sauce, thyme, smoked paprika (if using), and broth.
+- Stir in the tomato paste, Worcestershire sauce, thyme, rosemary, and broth.
 Mix well.

-- Add the frozen peas and corn.
+- Add the frozen peas.
 Stir to combine and let simmer for 5 minutes.
 Season with salt and pepper to taste.

 - Transfer the filling to a 9×13-inch baking dish (or individual ramekins for a fancier presentation).